hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ```

 Each DNS server listens on two IPv4 addresses: the loopback address `127.0.0.1`
-and the IP address of the server node's network interface (`10.20.1.1` in Site
+and the IP address of the server node's network interface `10.20.1.1`.
-1 and `10.20.2.1` in Site 2).
-Listening on the loopback interface allows local
+Listening on the loopback interface allows local processes on the server node
-processes on the server node itself to query the DNS server.
-Listening on the
+itself to query the DNS server.
+Listening on the node's network interface
-node's network interface allows other nodes in the network to query the DNS
+allows other nodes in the network to query the DNS server.
-server.

 Each DNS server only listens on one IPv6 address: the loopback address `::1`.
 Thus, the server only receives IPv6 queries from processes on the server node